Simple Construction of Qudit Floquet Codes on a Family of Lattices: General Qudit Floquet Code

 \subsection{Subsystem code and gauge group of qudit Floquet code}

 Similar to the qubit honeycomb Floquet code~\cite{hastings2021dynamically}, a qudit Floquet code can be thought of as a subsystem code~\cite{poulin2005stabilizer} on a $\{p,q\}$ three-colorable lattice with gauge group $\mathcal{G}$ generated by the checks, i.e. $\mathcal{G} = \<C_g,C_r,C_b\>$.
 We now identify the center of gauge group $\mathcal{G}$, denoted by $\mathcal{Z}(\mathcal{G})$ which contains all operators in $\mathcal{G}$ that commute with all operator $g\in\mathcal{G}$.
 The center of gauge group $\mathcal{G}$ corresponds to the stabilizer group $\mathcal{S}=\mathcal{Z}(\mathcal{G})$ that defines the code space of the subsystem code.
-Here we will show that as in the case of qubit honeycomb Floquet code~\cite{hastings2021dynamically}, that the qudit Floquet code does not encode any logical information when treated as a subsystem code.
+Here we will show that as in the case of qubit honeycomb Floquet code~\cite{hastings2021dynamically}, that the qudit Floquet code with checks satisfying conditions in Theorem~\ref{thm:general_qudit_floquet_code_conditions} does not encode any logical information when treated as a subsystem code.
+However, we note that qudit topological subsystem codes with checks that do not satisfy the conditions in Theorem~\ref{thm:general_qudit_floquet_code_conditions} could still encode some logical information.
+One of such qudit topological subsystem code construction is given in~\cite{ellison2023pauli}, which stabilizer group contains some non-local stabilizers.

 Stabilizer group $\mathcal{S}=\mathcal{Z}(\mathcal{G})$ consists of product of checks on a cycle in the lattice, e.g. product of six checks around a plaquette and product of all checks along a non-contractible loop around the torus.
 Similar to the proof of Theorem~\ref{thm:general_qudit_floquet_code_conditions} above (see Appendix~\ref{app:general_qudit_floquet_code_conditions}), the operators obtained by taking the products on a cycle commute with all checks, hence they must be in $\mathcal{S}$.
 Moreover since checks of different color do not commute with each other, product of checks that do not form a cycle does not commute with some element of $\mathcal{G}$.
 Thus $\mathcal{S}$ consists of product of checks along each cycle.